JeffNeville/ACRB/README.md

     ├── Chapter 7 Winning Hearts and Algorithms.md
     ├── Chapter 8 _ The Conversion Reckoning v2.md
     ├── Chapter 9 The Hybrid Workforce_ When Silicon Meets the Org Chart.md
-    └── Chapter 10 Trust in the Age of AI Agents: From Brand Perception to Performance Metrics.md
+    ├── Chapter 10 Trust in the Age of AI Agents: From Brand Perception to Performance Metrics.md └── Chapter 11 The Robot Shoppers' Security Dilemma.md

 ```